HEMAL-PATEL/ItemsReminder/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+   **Dislaimer: ** Item Reminder app is not in any form affiliated to Talentbase.